f-a-r-a-z/extractwords/README.md

 Type: `boolean`<br>
 Default: `false`

-If `true`, all punctuation next to words are retained.
+If `true`, all punctuation is retained.